Mathys Tel

-Mathys Henri Tel (born 27 April 2005) is a French professional footballer who plays as a winger for club Tottenham Hotspur.
+Mathys Henri Tel (born 27 April 2005) is a French professional footballer who plays as a forward for club Tottenham Hotspur.

 Club career

 Rennes

 A former youth academy player of Paris FC, Tel joined Rennes in 2020.
 He made his professional debut on 15 August 2021 in a 1–1 league draw against Brest.
 His debut at 16 years and 110 days made him the youngest player to appear in an official match for Rennes, a record which was previously held by Eduardo Camavinga.

 Bayern Munich

-2022–23: Debut season

 On 26 July 2022, Tel signed for Bundesliga club Bayern Munich on a four-year contract.
 The transfer fee paid to Rennes was of €28.5 million, bonuses included.
-On 31 August 2022, he scored his first goal in a 5–0 win over Viktoria Köln in the DFB-Pokal, to become the youngest goalscorer for the club in a competitive match, aged 17 years and 126 days.
-He scored his first Bundesliga goal in a 2–2 draw against Stuttgart on 10 September 2022, to be the youngest scorer for the club in that competition.
+On 31 August, he scored his first goal in a 5–0 win over Viktoria Köln in the DFB-Pokal, to become the youngest goalscorer for the club in a competitive match, aged 17 years and 126 days.
+He scored his first Bundesliga goal in a 2–2 draw against Stuttgart on 10 September, to be the youngest scorer for the club in that competition.